Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

 It is weakly typed dynamic language.
 --->Dynamic language because no variable is binded to a particular datatype.
-It is used to provide functionality to the webpage.
-Can be used as client side programming language
+It is used to provide functionality to the webpage. mostly used as client side programming language

 Instance Of
     The instanceof operator tests to see if the prototype property of a constructor appears anywhere in the prototype chain of an object.
 The return value is a boolean value.